|

 fourth trip to Japan where she spent two months making and firing

 pottery and participating in exhibitions.
-She recently received a grant
+That same year she received a grant

 from the North Carolina Arts Council to research Japanese Shino clays

-Clay” in Lincoln, California and curated the “Architectural Echoes”
+Clay” in Lincoln, California.
+She curated the “Architectural Echoes”

-Exhibition at the Center for Craft, Creativity, and Design.
-Also,
+Exhibition at the Center for Craft, Creativity, Design, "Soft

 Conferences.